LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Permissions/customize-permissions.md

 * View detailed information on the performance of all your account’s Campaigns in the campaign manager BI dashboard
 * Ability to configure the authentication server
 * Ability to configure monitored domains
-* View the LiveEngage tag page
+* View the web tag page

 | Admin permissions | Permission definitions | Default State (role) |
 | --- | --- | --- |